Amir-A664/OpenStream/README.md

 curl --proxy socks5h://127.0.0.1:2086 https://ifconfig.me
 ```

 Use the port you selected during install.
+You can also change your selected port again after installation with the `opst changeport` command.

 ---